 ZKP delivers better security by making the perfect use of cryptographic techniques to ensure that the prover doesn’t have to disclose information about the transaction.
 On the other hand, the other party can know that the information in possession of the prover is true.
 As a result, ZKP algorithms can safeguard the decentralized nature of blockchain while preventing any disclosures about the transaction.

-Enroll Now: Zero Knowledge Proofs Masterclass
+Want to know more about ZKPs?
+Enroll Now in Zero Knowledge Proofs Masterclass

 4. Consensus Algorithms

 Blockchain allocates power to the network participants.
 The majority of network participants have to reach an agreement on a specific transaction before adding it to a block.
 In this case, consensus algorithms offer the functionality of reaching an agreement of a specific data value throughout distributed systems and processes.

 Consensus algorithms are the most commonly preferred algorithms for blockchain security.
 They help different participants on the blockchain network in arriving at a consensus or common agreement regarding the existing data state in the ledger.
 At the same time, consensus algorithms also help in deriving agreements for trusting unknown peers in distributed computing environments.

 Consensus algorithms are an integral part of blockchain networks as they help in maintaining the integrity and security of distributed computing systems.
 Let us find out more about the different types of consensus algorithms and how they support security on the blockchain.

 Proof of Work (PoW) is the creation of a cryptographic hash.
 Generally, it requires blockchain validators to take data from the block header as inputs.
 Then, the blockchain validators could run the input through a cryptographic hash function continuously.
 Validators ensure hashing of slight changes in input data through the inclusion of an arbitrary number, referred to as a nonce.